-A device used as a mode of transportation of persons and/or goods including but not limite to automobiles, semi-tractor trailers, all types of trailers, snowmobiles, recreational vehicle motorcycles and like devices.
+A device used as a mode of transportation of persons and/or goods including but not limited to automobiles, semi-tractor trailers, all types of trailers, snowmobiles, recreational vehicles, motorcycles and like devices.

-Vehicle, Inoperable tly
+Vehicle, Inoperable

 A vehicle which due to mechanical defect or failure or incorrect or unapparent licensing is not physically or legally able to be operated.